-The following post is an original piece of literary analysis from my dad, Steve Burdeshaw.
-I hope it encourages you while perhaps causing you to see some things in a new way.
+The following post is an original literary analysis from my dad, Steve Burdeshaw.
+I hope it encourages you while perhaps causing you to see things differently.
 My dad has always spoken of the New Way of Thinking, and God has helped me to take this concept one step further toward something called the New Way of Being.
-I believe what follows is one piece of this ideal, one small step toward what may become my family’s legacy: to turn children’s hearts to their parents, and to turn parents’ hearts to their children.
+I believe what follows is one piece of this ideal, one small step toward what may become my family’s legacy: to turn children’s hearts to their parents and to turn parents’ hearts to their children.

 * * *

 One morning my wife and I were discussing movies, the main films being Rebel Without a Cause and Dead Poets Society.
-She expressed to me how it irritated her that people associated these movies with rebellion, since rebellion is neither what these movies are about nor what they promote.
+She expressed how it irritated her that people associated these movies with rebellion since rebellion is neither what these movies are about nor what they promote.

-Without really rehearsing in my mind what I was about to say, these were the words that came out of my mouth: “These movies are most definitely about rebellion, but they are not about a son rebelling against a father or society.
+Without really rehearsing what I was about to say, these words came out of my mouth: “These movies are definitely about rebellion, but they are not about a son rebelling against a father or society.
 Rather, these movies are about a father rebelling against a son’s purpose.
 In Dead Poets Society, the father rebels, refuses to repent, and loses his son forever.
-In Rebel Without a Cause, the father not only repents but sees his son for who he really is, and from this we might hope that they are able to begin a real relationship.”
+In Rebel Without a Cause, the father not only repents but sees his son for who he is; from this, we might hope they can begin a real relationship.”

-Sons are a gift from Yahweh, God, and as parents we should concern ourselves with God’s purpose for our children rather than our own purpose for them.
-Old men will dream dreams and young men will prophesy.
-Without these two things coming together, nothing of significance will ever take place.
+Sons are a gift from Yahweh, God, and as parents, we should concern ourselves with God’s purpose for our children rather than our purpose for them.
+Old men will dream dreams, and young men will prophesy.
+Without these two things coming together, nothing significant will ever occur.
 It is young men and young women who see and change the future.
 As for me, I would like to be a facilitator of this purpose and go along for the ride.

 * * *

-This is me, the son again.
-I don’t really have much to add except… well… I bet you never thought a father could rebel against his son, did you?
-But I am happy to tell you there is a cure to this epidemic.
-All you have to do is relinquish the control you never really had to begin with into the hands of One who has always had control and who always will.
+This is me again.
+I don’t have much to add except… well… I bet you never thought a father could rebel against his son, did you?
+But I am happy to tell you there is a cure.
+All you have to do is relinquish the control you never had to begin with into the hands of One who has always had control and always will.
 And yet you can still be active in that selfless trust, to the point where you look down at your own hands and see the hands of your Heavenly Father at work in you and through you.
-I pray that with every new day you embrace the hope of new beginnings, new ideas, and a new way of being.
+I pray that with every new day, you embrace the hope of new beginnings, new ideas, and a new way of being.
 Thanks for reading.

 – Adam B.